 9 – Would VMS analytics be of benefit?

-If video footage is to be constantly monitored, an effective VMS system is vital given that the average amount of time someone can focus on video footage is only 20 minutes.
-VMS or in-built analytics alerts you to suspicious activity and apply analytics, helping to improve the way you run your business.
+If you plan to constantly monitor video footage, an effective VMS system is vital given that the average amount of time someone can focus on video footage is only 20 minutes.
+VMS or in-built analytics alerts you to suspicious activity and apply analytics, helping to improve how you run your business.

-Built-in motion detection and intelligent algorithms provide useful, actionable information, such as the total number of people that walk into a shop.
+Built-in motion detection and intelligent algorithms provide useful, actionable information, such as the total number of people entering a shop.
 Compared against sales, retailers can assess conversion rates and the best times of day for promotions.

 10 – How to select a suitable VMS solution

-The requirements of a video management system, including how you plan to use it, should be detailed clearly before a CCTV system is designed.
-The key issues you have as a business that has driven your purchase of a CCTV camera system will outline the aspects of the VMS solution you need.
+Before designing a CCTV system, you need to detail the requirements of a video management system, including how you plan to use it.
+The key issues you have that has driven your purchase of a CCTV camera system will outline the aspects of the VMS solution you need.

 For example, management of multi-sites or the requirement to travel may require personnel to have the ability to access their CCTV system from any location.
-Each VMS solution should therefore be tailored to you and your business.
+Therefore, it’s vital to tailor each VMS solution to you and your business.

-If you’re considering installing a new CCTV system, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then why not book one of our Security Consultants to visit your business, conduct a free site survey and provide a no hassle quotation?
+If you’re considering installing a new CCTV system, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then call our industry experts on 0808 108 0882 to discuss your requirements in more detail.
+Alternatively, why not book one of our Security Consultants to visit your business, conduct a free site survey and provide a no hassle quotation?